-- 4.1 In considering the equality implications of the Authority's preferred option, Members are advised that the learning outcomes arising from the full Equality Assessment Implications (EIA) undertaken in respect of the appointment of the Chief Fire Officer have formed the basis and provided the evidence that that an equality impact assessment is not required. - 4.2 This EIA confirmed that the approach to recruitment and appointment of the Chief Fire Officer was not unlawfully discriminatory.
-This decision was based upon the diversity of those potential applicants from West Midlands Fire Service senior management comparing favourably with the diversity of potential applicants from other Fire and Rescue Services. - 4.3 Given that those eligible to be recruited to the post of Deputy Chief Fire will be drawn from the same pool of potential candidates as for the Chief Fire Officer, it is reasonable to draw the conclusion that an internal recruitment process will not be unlawfully discriminatory and therefore a full equality impact assessment is not required.
+- 4.1 In considering the equality implications of the Authority's preferred option, Members are advised that the learning outcomes arising from the full Equality Impact Assessment (EIA) and implications undertaken in respect of the appointment of the Chief Fire Officer have formed the basis and provide the evidence that an equality impact assessment is not required. - 4.2 This EIA confirmed that the approach to recruitment and appointment of the Chief Fire Officer was not unlawfully discriminatory.
+This decision was based upon the diversity of those potential applicants from West Midlands Fire Service senior management comparing favourably with the diversity of potential applicants from other Fire and Rescue Services. - 4.3 Given that those eligible to be recruited to the post of Assistant Chief Fire Officer will be drawn from the same pool of potential candidates as for the Chief Fire Officer, it is reasonable to draw the conclusion that an internal recruitment process will not be unlawfully discriminatory and therefore a full equality impact assessment is not required.